MyCuteGuineaPig/Named-Entity-Recognition/README.md

 ## Evaluation

-After training the model, can input text and click to predict as follow
+After training the model, can input text and click to evaluate with own sentence as follow

 ![untrained](img/evaluation.png)